i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 ### Example for an i3-MARKET Consumer running the Non-Repudiation Protocol

-Before starting the protocol you need connect with your wallet, and setup the pair of public private keys that are required for the NRP.
+Before starting the protocol you need connect with your wallet, and set up the pair of public private keys that are required for the NRP.

-> We will assume that the consumer is using the i3-MARKET Wallet Desktop App

 You can easily create the key pair with the `generateKeys` utility function: